MOOCs offered by University of Bath

 From State Control to Remote Control: Warfare in the 21st Century

 Explore the impact and ethics of using of drones, special operations units and private security firms in this free online course.

 This course will run again in the Autumn, date to be confirmed.

 If you have any questions relating to University of Bath MOOCs, please contact firstname.lastname@example.org

-MOOCs have been available for some years but are still a highly experimental area of study.
+MOOCs have been available for some years but are still an experimental area of study.
 The University of Bath is committed to providing a wide range of opportunities for independent learning, which is why we are excited by the potential of MOOCs.